animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 ### Christmas, 2018 crisis revisited, Volyoda, and hair regrowth

+> [!WARNING]
-The below has implications on the universe's physics.
+> The below has implications on the universe's physics.
 Read at your own peril, but read in full if you do.

 #### Circumcision